Academic Advisor Interview Questions

 In your opinion, what is the most important part of advising students?

 How do you stay up to date on changes within the academic industry?

 What type of advising model do you use?

 Tell me about a time you helped a student who was struggling.

-How do you balance meeting the needs of students, administration, and occasionally parents?
+How do you balance meeting the needs of the students, administration, and even the parents occasionally?